EshmalAslam/tasky-android-app/README.md

-Tasky – Personal Task Manager (Android App)
+-Tasky – Personal Task Manager (Android App)

 Tasky is a modern, lightweight, and user-friendly Android task management application designed to help users efficiently organize and manage their daily activities with ease.
 It focuses on simplicity, productivity, and a clean user experience.